PhD, Public Affairs, Concentration in Community Development, Rutgers University – Camden

 His work lies at the nexus of urban poverty and inequality, housing policy, race and ethnic relations, and community development practice.

-Prentiss Dantzler is an affiliate of the Urban Studies Institute and assistant professor at the University of Toronto.
+Prentiss Dantzler is an assistant professor at the University of Toronto.
 Currently, Prentiss’ research is focused on 4 projects: 1) racial capitalism and urban development processes, 2) housing assistance and neighborhood change across the Toronto metro area, 3) the role of nonprofit organizations in shaping gentrification narratives, and 4) equitable housing policies in local comprehensive planning.

 Prentiss’ research has appeared in a number of academic journals including Urban Studies, Housing Studies, Housing Policy Debate, and the Sociology of Race and Ethnicity.
 He also serves on the Editorial Board for City and Community.
 Prentiss has written for popular media outlets including Blackademia, Shelterforce, The Conversation, and The Huffington Post.
 He has also received several fellowships from a number of professional organizations including The Institute for Research on Poverty Studies at the University of Wisconsin – Madison, The Association for Public Policy Analysis & Management and The Andrew W. Mellon Foundation.
 In the Fall of 2019, Prentiss served as a U.S. Fulbright Scholar in the Department of Sociology at the University of Toronto – St. George.